 The Diversity in Music Award is to raise the profile of two collectives of professional artists whose practice reflects a diversity of artistic expressions and to offer support for creation, production, recording and dissemination, for a one-year period.
 To better address the needs of artists and the reality of the arts community, the award now has 2 separate components:

-- Exploration based on an established musical tradition
+- Exploration around an established musical tradition

 - a one-week creation residency at the Centre des musiciens du monde (including artistic support);

 - participation in musical activities staged by Arte Musica at the Montreal Museum of Fine Arts;

 - a two-day recording session at Radio-Canada’s Studio 12 or two days of training in media communications offered by Radio-Canada;

 - Delegate badges for the 9th edition of Mundial Montréal (professional registration) as well as visibility (on the Internet and social networks);

 - a performance in the Espace culturel Georges-Émile-Lapalme at Place des Arts;

 - a concert tour as part of the touring program Conseil des arts de Montréal en tournée;

 - support and participation in MUZ La Vitrine des musiques locales métissées, event organized by Vision Diversité;

 The prize is offered by the Conseil des arts de Montréal in collaboration with the Centre des musiciens du monde, Mundial Montréal, Place des Arts, Radio-Canada and Vision Diversité